Materials for HTS (Harmonisation Technologique Système)

 Implementation restrictions

-• you code should be able to work on multiple architectures and versions of the libc
+- you code should be able to work on multiple architectures and versions of the

 Build restrictions

-• your work must be located in a folder called hello
+- your work must be located in a folder called

 Git restrictions